mayyas-nakhli/noon-forecast/README.md

 - [Axios](https://axios-http.com): A popular HTTP client for making API requests.
 - [Zod](https://zod.dev/): TypeScript-first schema validation with static type inference.
 - [TanStack Query](https://tanstack.com/query/latest/): Powerful asynchronous state management for TS/JS, React, Solid, Vue and Svelte
+- [React Navigation](https://reactnavigation.org/): Routing and navigation for Expo and React Native apps.

 Please refer to the `package.json` file for a complete list of dependencies and their versions.